 Patients with one or more of the ‘at risk’ factors listed above are those who would particularly benefit from cardiac screening.

 We are fortunate at West Kent Cardiology to have the technology and skills to screen apparently healthy people and identify those at risk.
-In the majority or cases we are able to reassure patients and offer them the peace of mind that they are low risk of cardiac disease but for a minority early detection and management could prove to be a life-saver in the future.
+In the majority of cases, we are able to reassure patients and offer them the peace of mind that they are low risk of cardiac disease but for a minority, early detection and management could prove to be a life-saver in the future.

 In many parts of the developed world, particularly in Italy and parts of the USA, it is now routine to screen young people undertaking competitive sport for conditions that might place them at risk of ‘Sudden Cardiac Death in the Young’.
 Whilst this is an uncommon condition, affecting, in those aged 35 years or less, approximately 1 person in 100,000 per year it is devastating when it does occur.
 Sports activity in adolescents and young adults is associated with an increased risk of sudden cardiac death.
 Sudden cardiac death is predominantly caused by pre-existing cardiac abnormalities rather than the sporting activity itself.